tsduck/tsduck/src/doc/usinglibrary.md

 # Building applications on Windows  {#libwindows}

-The "Development" option of the TSDuck installer provides the build environment for Visual Studio 2017, in debug and release mode, for 32-bit and 64-bit platforms.
+The "Development" option of the TSDuck installer provides the build environment for Visual Studio 2019, in debug and release mode, for 32-bit and 64-bit platforms.
+It may be compatible with Visual Studio 2015 and 2017, but without guarantee.

 The environment variable `TSDUCK` is defined to the root of the TSDuck installation tree.
 A Visual Studio property file named